nhu313/Quinn/README.md

 Quinn
 =====

 A simple XML parser in Elixir aims to parse rss/atom feeds.
 I'm currently using `xmerl_scan.string` to parse the xml.
+I'm a bit busy so I may take awhile to response and/or update.
+Feel free to send a pull request.
+Otherwise, check out [hex](https://hex.pm/packages?search=xml&sort=downloads) for other XML parsers that may be better maintained.

+Note: I am not parsing comment at the moment.
+It does handle comment, but it just ignores it.
+Hopefully I will update it soon.
+Sorry!

 # Parsing